dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 ### E. Yeoman runs

 1. The config options are used to customise a set of base files
-1. The latest tagged version of [wpdtrt-plugin](https://github.com/dotherightthing/wpdtrt-plugin) is installed via Composer
+1. The latest tagged version of [wpdtrt-plugin-boilerplate](https://github.com/dotherightthing/wpdtrt-plugin-boilerplate) is installed via Composer
-1. `wpdtrt-plugin`'s Gulp/Yarn/Node dependencies are installed
+1. `wpdtrt-plugin-boilerplate`'s Gulp/Yarn/Node dependencies are installed
 1. The WordPress Unit Testing framework is installed
-1. `wpdtrt-plugin`'s PHPUnit tests are run
+1. `wpdtrt-plugin-boilerplate`'s PHPUnit tests are run
-1. `wpdtrt-plugin`'s Gulp build task (`gulp dist`) is run
+1. `wpdtrt-plugin-boilerplate`'s Gulp build task (`gulp dist`) is run

 This process is automated: